avaframe/AvaFrame/docs/moduleCom1DFAOrig.rst

 com1DFAOrig: Original DFA-Kernel
 ===================================

 :py:mod:`com1DFAOrig` is a simulation tool for dense flow (snow) avalanches (DFA).
-It is based on the samos-AT (Snow Avalanche Modeling and  Simulation- Advanced Technologies) developed by the Austrian government in cooperation with the company AVL List GmbH in Graz.
+It is a python wrapper function calling the samos-AT C++ (Snow Avalanche Modeling and  Simulation- Advanced Technologies) DFA simulation code developed by the Austrian government in cooperation with the company AVL List GmbH in Graz.
+This code served as base for the implementation of the python DFA simulation module :py:mod:`com1DFA` presented in :ref:`moduleCom1DFA:com1DFA: DFA-Kernel`. :py:mod:`com1DFA` module is now the default DFA simulation module in AvaFrame.

 The calculation of the DFA is based on the depth integrated governing equations and solved numerically using the smoothed particle hydrodynamic (sph) method.